raspberrypi/documentation/installation/noobs.md

 ## NOOBS and NOOBS Lite

-NOOBS is available in two forms: offline and network install or network install only.
+NOOBS is available in two forms: offline and network install; or network install only.

-The full version has the images of each of the Operating Systems included, so they can be installed from the SD card while offline, whereas NOOBS Lite requires an internet connection to download the selected Operating System.
+The full version has the images of each of the operating systems included, so they can be installed from the SD card while offline, whereas NOOBS Lite requires an internet connection to download the selected operating system.

-Note that the Operating System images on the full version can be outdated if a new version of the OS is released, but if connected to the internet you will be shown the option of downloading the new version of the OS if there is a newer one available.
+Note that the operating system images on the full version can be outdated if a new version of the OS is released, but if connected to the internet you will be shown the option of downloading the new version of the OS if there is a newer one available.

 ## NOOBS Development